About Us

 Exceptional Scholarship

-Character
+Character and Leadership

-Groton entrusts every senior with the responsibility to lead.
-Every Sixth Former leads a dorm, and many also assume other “prefect” roles throughout the school.
-Groton graduates understand their leadership style and capabilities.
+On the Circle, we celebrate goodness and kindness, integrity and civility.
+Groton is committed to developing strong and ethical leaders, and the school is structured to teach and enable leadership.
+Every Sixth Former leads in a dorm, and many also assume other “prefect” roles throughout the school.
+Students graduate with a sense of their leadership style and capabilities.

 Spirituality